learnk8s/learnk8s.io/src/persistent-connections/content.md

 If you have two apps such as a front-end and a backend, you can use a Deployment and a Service for each and deploy them in the cluster.

-Notice how, when the front-end app makes a request, it doesn't need to know how many Pods are connected to the backend Service.
+When the front-end app makes a request, it doesn't need to know how many Pods are connected to the backend Service.

-It could be one, tens or hundreds.
+It could be one pod, tens or hundreds.

 The front-end app isn't aware of the individual IP addresses of the backend app either.